 Derivative contracts can be exchange-traded or privately negotiated over-the-counter ("OTC").
-Exchangetraded derivatives, such as exchange-traded option contracts, are typically classified within level 1 or level 2 of the fair value hierarchy depending on whether or not they are deemed to be actively traded.
-OTC derivatives, such as generic forwards and swaps, are classified as level 2 when their inputs can be corroborated by market data.
-OTC derivatives with significant inputs that cannot be corroborated by readily available or observable market data are classified as level 3.
+Exchange-traded derivatives, such as exchange-traded option contracts, are typically classified within level 1 or level 2 of the fair value hierarchy depending on whether or not they are deemed to be actively traded.

-The Company's direct involvement with derivative financial instruments primarily consists of exchangelisted options.
+The Company's direct involvement with derivative financial instruments primarily consists of exchangetraded options.
 Fair values for those option contracts are based on quoted market prices.
 The Company utilizes foreign exchange forward and swap contracts to reduce its exposure to fluctuations in foreign exchange rates.
 These instruments are recorded at fair value based on available market data and are classified within level 2 of the fair value hierarchy.